 Sales £9m; Staff 170; MBO with a history of loss making

-KSA was invited to help this old established business in the north by the chairman representing a large venture capital company.
+KSA was invited to help this old established business in the Newcastle area by the chairman representing a large venture capital company.
 A management buy out had been conducted some years earlier but profits had not been delivered.
 Losses were placing cashflow pressure on the board and a new MD had been introduced by the VC company some 12 months earlier.

 Due to the divisions within the company he was unable to drive change quickly enough to allow the company to survive.
 Over 300 creditors were putting enormous strain on the directors and a number of the team were not performing.
 The Inland Revenue was seeking to take action to recover its arrears and a bailiff had taken walking possession.